 - CT scan of the chest

-- a laryngoscopy to examine the voice box
+- laryngoscopy to examine the voice box

-- a pulse oximetry and arterial blood gases test to measure the amount of oxygen in the blood
+- pulse oximetry and arterial blood gases test to measure the amount of oxygen in the blood

 If your doctor suspects an infection, they’ll order a sputum culture.
 This test checks material you or your child cough up from the lungs for viruses and bacteria.
 It helps your doctor see if an infection, such as croup, is present.

 Your doctor may:

-- refer you to an ear, nose, and throat
+- refer you to an ear, nose, and throat specialist

 - provide oral or injected medication to decrease swelling in the airway

 - recommend hospitalization or surgery in severe cases

-- require additional monitoring
+- require more monitoring

 Contact your doctor immediately if you see:

 - signs of difficulty breathing, such as the chest collapsing inward

 - weight loss